15 GitLab alternatives for DevOps teams compared (2026)

 GitLab is powerful, no doubt.
 But that power can come with a whole lot of complexity and a price tag to match.

-Finding a replacement isn’t about a simple swap.
-GitLab tries to do it all: source code management, CI/CD, security, and project management.
-The problem is, as many of us have found out, the project management and issue tracking can feel a bit clunky, almost like an afterthought.
+I've spent the last few years building eesel AI's integrations and watching how engineering teams actually run their stack, and the same pattern keeps coming up: finding a GitLab replacement isn't about a simple swap.
+GitLab tries to do it all, source code management, CI/CD, security, and project management.
+The problem is the project management and issue tracking can feel a bit clunky, almost like an afterthought, which is why so many teams end up bolting an internal help desk on top of it.

-This guide will walk you through the 7 best GitLab alternatives we found after tinkering with more than a dozen tools.
-We’ll look at all-in-one platforms, lean self-hosted options, and a few specialized tools that solve the most annoying GitLab problems, like messy internal support and issue management.
+This guide walks you through the 7 best GitLab alternatives I found after tinkering with more than a dozen tools.
+I'll look at all-in-one platforms, lean self-hosted options, and a few specialized tools that solve the most annoying GitLab problems, like messy internal support and issue management.

 What are GitLab alternatives?